pixincreate/PixeneOS/README.md

 Updates can be done by patching (or re-patching) the OTA by using `adb sideload`:

 1. Reboot to recovery mode.
 If the screen is stuck at `No command` message, press Volume up while holding Power button.
 It should open the recovery menu
-2. Sideload the patched OTA with `adb sideload` by usign volume buttons to toggle to `Apply update from ADB` which can be confirmed by pressing the power button
+2. Sideload the patched OTA with `adb sideload` by using volume buttons to toggle to `Apply update from ADB` which can be confirmed by pressing the power button

 PixeneOS leverages Custota: